ColtAllen/btyd/docs/source/intro.rst

 READ FIRST: Project Status
 --------------------------

-Development has transitioned to a new project repo: `pymc-marketing <https://github.com/pymc-labs/pymc-marketing>`
+Development has transitioned to a new project repo: https://github.com/pymc-labs/pymc-marketing